mosheduminer/leopard/README.md

 # leopard

-A simple tool for presenting data analysis in a browser based environment, without requiring a server.
+A simple tool for presenting data analysis in an html file.

 ## Data format